NeeteshDadwariya/mnist-cnn-digit-classification/README.md

 The project aims to natively classifies hand written images from the MNIST 784 dataset.

 # About the dataset
-The MNIST data set contains 70000 images of handwritten digits.
+The MNIST 784 data set contains 70000 images of handwritten digits.
 This is perfect for anyone who wants to get started with image classification as a beginner.
 This is because, the set is neither too big to make beginners overwhelmed, nor too small so as to discard it altogether.

+It is a subset of a larger set available from NIST.
+The digits have been size-normalized and centered in a fixed-size image.
+It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.
+The original black and white (bilevel) images from NIST were size normalized to fit in a 20x20 pixel box while preserving their aspect ratio.
+The resulting images contain grey levels as a result of the anti-aliasing technique used by the normalization algorithm. the images were centered in a 28x28 image by computing the center of mass of the pixels, and translating the image so as to position this point at the center of the 28x28 field.

+More details about the dataset can be found [here](http://yann.lecun.com/exdb/mnist/)

 # Training Pipeline
 Training pipeline can be seen using the [notebook.ipynb](notebook.ipynb).